-Maitreya: Master!
-You have instructed me in the whole of the Vedas, and in the institutes of law and of sacred science.
-Oh you who art profound in piety, I am now desirous to hear how this world was, and how it will be?
-What is its substance, oh teacher, and whence proceeded animate and inanimate things?
+Maitreya asks “Master Paráśara – What is the substance of the world, oh teacher, and whence proceeded animate and inanimate things?
 How were the elements manifested?
 Tell me of the oceans, the mountains, the earth, the sun, and the planets?
 And the four ages?
-All these things I wish to hear from you, grandson of Vaśisht́ha.
-Incline your thoughts benevolently towards me, so that, by your favour, I may be informed of all I wish to know.
+Incline your thoughts benevolently towards me, so that, by your favour, I may be informed.”

-Paráśara: Well inquired, pious Maitreya.
-Your questioning has induced in me the memory that was once narrated by my father’s father, Vaśisht́ha, and originally imparted by the great father of all (Brahmá).
+Paráśara replied: Well inquired, pious Maitreya.
+Your questioning has induced in me the memory that was once narrated by my father’s father, Vaśisht́ha, and originally imparted by the great father of all.

 Glory to the supreme Vishńu, the cause of creation, existence, and the end of this world; who is the root of the world, and who consists of the world.
 He is the smallest of the small, in all created things.
 He is the unchanging, imperishable, eternal and incorrupt, known by the manifold forms he takes.
 He is both subtle and corporeal, indiscrete and discrete.

-The supreme Brahma, the substance of the world, the lord of all creatures, the universal soul, Hari, of his own will entered into matter and spirit, agitated the mutable and immutable principles, the season of creation having arrived.
-In the same manner as fragrance affects the mind from proximity alone, so the Supreme influenced the elements of creation.
-Purushottama is both the agitator and the agitated; being present in the essence of matter, both when it is contracted and expanded.
+The supreme Brahma, the universal soul, entered into and agitated matter and spirit.
+In the same manner as fragrance affects the mind, so the Supreme influenced creation.
+Creation is both the agitator and the agitated; matter and spirit are present in both the contracted and expanded forms.

 The lord of all, himself becoming Brahmá, engaged in the creation of the universe.
-Vishńu with the quality of goodness, and of immeasurable power, preserves created things through successive ages, until the close of each Kalpa, when the same mighty deity, invested with the quality of darkness, assumes the awful form of Rudra, and swallows up the universe.
-Having thus devoured all things, the Supreme reposes on his mighty serpent couch, to sleep a Brahmá night; when Vishńu awakes, once again he becomes the author of creation.
-Thus The Supreme Lord takes the designation of Brahmá, Vishńu, and Śiva, accordingly as he creates, preserves, or destroys.
+The supreme Vishńu is both the creator and the preserver of all, through successive ages, until the close of each Kalpa, when the same mighty deity, invested with the quality of darkness, assumes the awful form of Rudra, and swallows up the universe.
+Having thus devoured all things, the Supreme reposes on his serpent couch, to sleep a Brahmá night; when Vishńu awakes, once again he becomes the author of creation.
+Thus the Supreme Lord takes the designation of Brahmá, Vishńu, and Śiva, accordingly as he creates, preserves, or destroys.

 Pasaras: The infinity of forms of Brahma are inseparable from his essence, as heat is inherent in fire.
 Time is one of the four forms of Vishńu; this is how it is applied to measure the duration of Brahmá.
 Each year for the gods consists of three hundred and sixty mortal years.
 The four yugas (Krita, Tretá, Dwápara, and Kali) combine to make one Kalpa, or great age, of twelve thousand divine years (4.32 million years).
 One thousand great ages make one day of Brahmá.
 At the end of this day the universe is dissolved, and all worlds are consumed by fire.
 Brahmá sleeps upon his serpent-bed for a night of equal duration to his day; at the close of which he creates anew.
 Of such days and nights is a year of Brahmá composed; and a hundred such years constitute his whole life.